Gisto/Gisto/README.md

 ## Downloads

-Binary files will be provided upon release
+Binary files for various platforms will be provided upon release, if you *really can't wait* - you can package Gisto by yourself (*see **Packaging instructions** bellow*).

-## Build instructions
+## Packaging instructions

-*coming soon*
+Gisto depends on [node-webkit](https://github.com/rogerwang/node-webkit) project.
+Build instructions for your platform may be found on the projects [Wiki](https://github.com/rogerwang/node-webkit/wiki/How-to-package-and-distribute-your-apps#make-a-package).

 ## Issues and bug reporting